 Source: UTS Bachelor of Business

-This subject builds student knowledge of market and business research concepts.
-The unit explores the purpose, methods and uses of market business research; helps students to appreciate a 'users' and 'doers' viewpoint; and teaches you how to increase the managerial value of research for decision making.
-Topics include the statement of the research problem; study design; data collection tools and procedures; statistical data analysis methods such as multiple regression analysis; and how to interpret and use research findings.
+This subject deepens knowledge of market and business research concepts, exploring purpose, methods, and uses.
+It encourages appreciation from 'users' and 'doers' perspectives and teaches you how to enhance managerial decision-making value through research.
+Covered topics include defining research problems, study design, data collection tools and procedures, statistical methods like multiple regression analysis, and interpreting and applying findings.

 Source: University of Melbourne Bachelor of Commerce

-This study unit provides an overview of contemporary theory and practice of marketing communications.
-Included are components of advertising in the main media (television, print, radio, outdoor and cinema), sales promotions, personal selling and new media, such as online.
-The unit provides students with a solid theoretical and conceptual foundation.
-As well, students learn strategic and practical perspectives on communications planning and application.
+This study unit provides an overview of contemporary theory and practice in marketing communications.
+It covers components of advertising in major media (television, print, radio, outdoor, and cinema), sales promotions, personal selling, and new media, such as online.
+The unit gives students a solid theoretical and conceptual foundation.
+Additionally, students learn strategic and practical perspectives on communications planning and application.

 Source: University of Sydney Bachelor of Commerce

-To thrive, organisations need to be responsive to the needs and wants of customers.
-This subject covers marketing principles with a focus on the customer.
-You learn the traditional 4P’s (Product, Price, Place and Promotion).
-Students also explore a consumer-based perspective on the marketing mix, including the 4 C’s – Consumer wants and needs, Cost, Convenience, and Communication.
-The subject also builds knowledge and skills in: analysing competitors, digital and non-digital communication, and strategies for generating customer value.
+Organisations must respond to customer needs and wants to thrive.
+This subject focuses on marketing principles centered around the customer, covering the traditional 4P’s (Product, Price, Place, Promotion) and the consumer-oriented 4 C’s (Consumer wants and needs, Cost, Convenience, Communication).
+It also enhances knowledge and skills in competitor analysis, digital and non-digital communication, and strategies for creating customer value.

 Source: UTS Bachelor of Business

-The marketing of services presents unique challenges and also opportunities to enhance value to customers.
-A service has an intangible, heterogeneous nature and depends on service personnel for delivery.
-Strategies to respond to the challenges and opportunities are shown.
-Topics include: buyer behaviour for services; managing service environments; the vitalness of measuring service quality, consumer satisfaction, perceived value and loyalty; relationship marketing principles and practice; managing perishable services; how service personnel and customers impact on value creation; minimising stress for service personnel; quality failures, customer complaints and service recovery.
+Marketing services introduces unique challenges and opportunities to increase customer value.
+Services are intangible and heterogeneous, relying on personnel for delivery.
+Strategies for these challenges and opportunities are explored.
+Topics cover buyer behaviour for services; managing service environments; importance of measuring service quality, consumer satisfaction, perceived value, and loyalty; principles and practice of relationship marketing; managing perishable services; impact of service personnel and customers on value creation; reducing stress for service personnel; and addressing quality failures, customer complaints, and service recovery.

 Source: University of Melbourne Bachelor of Commerce

-A vital intangible asset of any organisation is the brand or portfolio of brands.
-Marketers employ internal and external communication approaches to convey the brand's value proposition and experience to key stakeholders and target customers.
-The basis for brand equity are the names, symbols and slogans, along with underlying associations, perceived quality, brand awareness and customer base.
-Most brands fail due to inadequate market research and analysis.
-The brand's core values must be articulated, with accurate positioning strategies and alignment between internal and external brand-building communication.
-This subject helps students to understand brand equity and management.
-You learn how to create, position, build and maintain brand equity.
+A vital intangible asset of any organisation is its brand or brands.
+Marketers use internal and external communications to convey a brand's value proposition and experience to stakeholders and target customers.
+Brand equity stems from names, symbols, slogans, associations, perceived quality, brand awareness, and customer base.
+Many brands fail due to inadequate market research and analysis.
+It's crucial to articulate the brand's core values, with precise positioning strategies and alignment in brand-building communications.
+This subject aids students in understanding brand equity and management, teaching how to create, position, build, and maintain brand equity.

 Source: University of Sydney Bachelor of Commerce